postmannen/steward/README.md

 Steward uses Nats as message passing architecture for the commands back and forth from nodes, where delivery is guaranteed, and where all of the processes in the system are running concurrently so if something breaks or some process is slow it will not affect the handling and delivery of the other messages in the system.

-By default the system guarantees that the order of the messages are handled by the subscriber in the order they where sent.
-There have also been implemented a special type `NOSEQ` which will allow messages within that process to be handles in a not sequential manner.
-This is handy for jobs that will run for a long time, and where other messages are not dependent on it's result.

 A node can be a server running any host operating system, a container living in the cloud somewhere, a rapsberry pi, or something else that needs to be controlled that have an operating system installed.

 ## Inspiration